ranaroussi/yfinance/.github/ISSUE_TEMPLATE/bug_report.md

 Then check that you are spelling ticker *exactly* same as Yahoo.

+### Are you spamming Yahoo?

+Yahoo Finance free service has limit on query rate (roughly 100/s).
+Them delaying or blocking your spam is not a bug.

 ### Still think it's a bug?

 Delete this default message and submit your bug report here, providing the following as best you can: